Your aid package is based on the information that we have received and reviewed to date.

 You must maintain Satisfactory Academic Progress in order to be considered for financial aid each year.

-If you indicated you were interested in work study on your FAFSA and you are eligible for that federal program, you will see Federal Work Study listed on your award letter.
+If you indicated you were interested in work study on your FAFSA and you are eligible for that federal program, you will see Federal Work Study listed on your offer letter.
 Students who are not eligible may want to consider other positions on campus that are paid through the College payroll.
-Both types of positions are posted on our “Jobs@SJC” page at the start of the year.
+Both types of positions are posted on our “Careers at SJC” page at the start of the year.
 Please note that we cannot guarantee a position.
-Your award indicates the upper limit of your earnings if you participate in the program.
+Your financial aid offer indicates the upper limit of your earnings if you participate in the program.

 If the financial circumstances that we have used to calculate your eligibility remain relatively the same and your family size and number in college are the same from year to year, your aid package is usually the same.
 However, some state and federal programs are limited by annually defined EFC cut-offs, or can be impacted by state and federal budgets.